The county where Black women hold power — a few miles from the White House

 “Angela,” the voice said.
 “This is Kamala Harris.”

-Harris, recently chosen the Democratic nominee for California attorney general, had heard a young candidate in Maryland was name-dropping her.
+Harris, recently chosen as the Democratic nominee for California attorney general, had heard a young candidate in Maryland was name-dropping her.

 “I will do whatever I can,” she told Alsobrooks, “to help you succeed.”